puppe1990/auto_reload/README.md

 Copy code

-`gem 'auto_reload', git: 'https://github.com/yourusername/auto_reload'`
+`gem 'auto_reload', git: 'https://github.com/puppe1990/auto_reload'`

-Replace `yourusername` with your actual GitHub username if you have pushed the gem to GitHub.
+Replace `puppe1990` with your actual GitHub username if you have pushed the gem to GitHub.
 If you've published the gem to [RubyGems](https://rubygems.org), you can install it via:

 ruby